munsterlander/flame/doc/tutorials/tutorials.md

 - [](klondike/klondike.md) -- in this tutorial, we will build the Klondike solitaire card game.

-- [](platformer/platformer.md) -- in this tutorial, we will build Ember Quest, a simple side-scrolling platformer.
+- [](ember_quest/ember_quest.md) -- in this tutorial, we will build Ember Quest, a simple infinite side-scrolling platformer.

+- [](ember_quest_tiled/ember_quest_tiled.md) -- in this tutorial, we will convert Ember Quest to use Tiled and the `flame_tiled` package as well as use traditional levels.

 - [](space_shooter/space_shooter.md) -- in this tutorial, we will build Space Shooter, a classic top-down shooting game.